jdx/mise/SECURITY.md

 # Security Policy

-rtx is a convenient tool to manage developer tools, however its model is also open to potential risks.
-The following are major areas of rtx and the security considerations currently being made and what needs to be made in the future.
+mise is a convenient tool to manage developer tools, however its model is also open to potential risks.
+The following are major areas of mise and the security considerations currently being made and what needs to be made in the future.

-Please open a ticket or send me an email if you have thoughts on how rtx can be made more secure.
+Please open a ticket or send me an email if you have thoughts on how mise can be made more secure.

 ## Core CLI Security

-Development of the "core CLI" is done on jdx/rtx which only a single developer (me, @jdx) has access to.
+Development of the "core CLI" is done on jdx/mise which only a single developer (me, @jdx) has access to.
 Other contributors may only submit contributions via public Pull Requests.
 Reducing the number of developers with access down to 1 minimizes the chance of keys being leaked.